Leveraging graph neural networks and mobility data for COVID-19 forecasting: Conclusions

-For future work, it would be valuable to explore alternative backbone extraction techniques \cite{Ferreira_et_al_2022__backbone} to determine whether different neighborhoods exhibit distinct behaviors.
-This could be combined with alternative neural network architectures for time series forecasting \cite{Jin_et_al_2024_survey_gnn_time_series}.
-Additionally, investigating graph-based model explainability could help identify the most critical subgraphs for each node, as well as the features (input points) that best explain the results.
+For future work, it would be valuable to explore alternative \textit{backbone} extraction techniques \cite{Ferreira_et_al_2022__backbone} to determine whether different types of neighborhoods exhibit distinct behaviors.
+Given the superior performance of GNNs on more volatile data, a priority is to apply these models to other challenging spatio-temporal time series, which could be combined with alternative neural architectures \cite{Jin_et_al_2024_survey_gnn_time_series}.
+Additionally, investigating the explainability of graph-based models could help identify the most critical subgraphs for each node and the features (input points) that best explain the results.
 Such analyses could also be conducted separately for each transport mode, including terrestrial, aerial, and fluvial systems.